diogocamacho/rpegeos/README.md

-# rPEGEOS
-Pathway Enrichment for Gene ExpressiOn Signatures
+# rPEGEOS: Pathway Enrichment for Gene ExpressiOn Signatures with R

 This package performs pathway enrichment for a given gene expression signature based on tf-idf.